oracle-livelabs/spatial-graph/graph/graph-server-client/deploy-oci-marketplace-image/deploy-image/deploy-image.md

     Click **Download** to save the client security credentials zip file.
     ![wallet-3](images/wallet-3.png)

-    By default, the filename is: **Wallet_adb1.zip**
+    By default, the filename is: **Wallet_<adbname>.zip**

 Content in this section is adapted from [Download Client Credentials (Wallets)](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1)

 ## Task 4: Upload ADB Wallet

 In this step, you need the shell tool to run **scp** and **ssh** commands, e.g. Oracle Cloud Shell, Terminal if you are using MAC, or Git Bash if you are using Windows.
+Run the following command in the folder where your private SSH key is stored.

 Copy the wallet from your local machine to the Graph Server compute instance on OCI.